RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 I see that using the exhaustive grid search, a popular hyperparameter optimization technique, improves the model's performance.

+Cross-validation of SVM scores yield an accuracy of 0.486 +/- 0.039 providing proof of a stable model.

 ## Conclusion
 The most significant features were found to be the actors names, the name of the director, genre and the number of critics for review.
 The best model to represent the movie features is the Support Vector Machine using grid search.
-Not possible to estimate the IMDb ratings well based on the data available on IMDb.
+It is not possible to estimate the IMDb ratings well based on the data available on IMDb.
 This may be caused by multiple factors e.g.:
 * Dataset from Kaggle is insufficient and/or not correct.
 * Not complex enough features, as indicated by the learning curve, I have high bias.